pbollhorn/exam-temp/README.md

 - MovieStream as a company - If users tend to be entertained when they use MovieStream they are more likely to keep the subscription, and to recommend MovieStream to others.

 ## Movie Profit

+When a new movie is planned, it is normal for the producers of the movie to hope to make a profit: profit (USD) = revenue (USD) – budget (USD)